George Altman: Monarchs and Cubs

-Altman's original plan after graduating college was to become a basketball coach, and he had been offered a position at Memphis’ Lemoyne College.
+Altman's original plan after graduating from college was to become a basketball coach, and he had been offered a position at Memphis’ Lemoyne College.
 But a Tennessee A & I official recommended him to the Kansas City Monarchs of the Negro American League.
 When he went for a tryout, he was immediately included on the team and his first professional baseball experience came with the Monarchs, where he played three months for the team in 1955.
 He then was signed by the Chicago Cubs in August 1955, on the recommendation of future Hall of Famer Buck O'Neil, the Monarchs player-manager who later became a Cubs scout in 1956.

 The Cubs purchased his contract rights from the Monarchs, along with Joe Hartman and Louis Johnson.
 He made the Cubs' roster in after two years in the minor leagues (all of 1956 and part of 1958) and two in the United States Army (all of 1957 and part of 1958, where he played baseball and basketball for the Fort Carson team).
-He also played winter league baseball (1958-59) for Marlboro of the Panama Winter League.
+He also played winter league baseball (1958–59) for Marlboro of the Panama Winter League.
+Altman would also play winter ball in Cuba during his career.

 In 1959, Altman started 102 games in center field, including on Opening Day, when he went two for three against Don Drysdale in a 6–1 Chicago victory.
 He batted only .245 as a rookie, but had 12 home runs, 47 runs batted in (RBI), and 54 runs scored, and was selected the team's rookie-of-the-year by the city's sportswriters.
 Altman's first major league hitting coach was Rogers Hornsby, who has the second highest lifetime batting average in MLB history, and who helped Altman as a hitter.